-The MAXsa[TM] 22 & 29 WIRE DRIVES can be easily adjusted to any weld position.
-The most often used adjustments are available on both the MAXsa[TM] 22 and the MAXsa[TM] 29 Wire drives.
+The MAXsa[TM] 29 WIRE DRIVE can be easily adjusted to any weld position.
+The most often used adjustments are available on the MAXsa 29 Wire drive.
 See Figure B.1

 Turn the Cross Seam Adjuster (MAXsa[TM] 29) to keep the arc in the joint as necessary.
-With a MAXsa[TM] 22, a K96 or some other means of horizontal adjustment is recommended.
+With a MAXsa[TM], a K96 or some other means of horizontal adjustment is recommended.
 See Figure B.2